snnbotchway/fund-me/README.md

 6. Remember to format your contracts with the solidity style guide and NatSpec.
    Find the NatSpec tags docs at <https://docs.soliditylang.org/en/v0.8.19/natspec-format.html#tags>

+7. Write your tests(staging and unit)

+8. Optimize gas cost

+9. Deploy!